code-with-amitk/Code-examples/System-Design/Scalable/facebook/fb-messenger/README.md

 - **Non-Functional**
   - *1.* Highly [Consistent](/System-Design/Concepts/Bottlenecks_of_Distributed_Systems/Bottlenecks.md).
 User should see same data across all devices.
   - *2.* min [Latency](/Scalable/README.md)
-  - These sizes can be delivered as 1 message.
 - **[Extended](/Scalable/README.md)**
   - Group chats
   - Push notifications: Messenger should be able to notify users of new messages when they are offline.